suenerve/Discord-Username-Checker/README.md

 > - This repository is licensed under a **NON-COMMERCIAL USE.** <a href="https://github.com/suenerve/Discord-Username-Checker/blob/main/LICENSE">READ here.</a>

 - I **demand** my credits to the code wherever it's used.
 - Spamming Discord's API is against TOS, You may get your account suspended/rate limited and I am not responsible.
-For a further caution, use an alt's token and a longer delay.
 - You need to get your Discord's account's authorization token and paste it inside the variable: `TOKEN` .
 On how to do that check these following steps: https://www.androidauthority.com/get-discord-token-3149920/
 - Make sure to have a decent delay or you may get your account disabled.